-If you find yourself in an emergency in the Asia, some useful contacts include:
+If you find yourself in an emergency in Asia, some useful contacts include:

 - Your travel insurer.
-Your insurance provider will have an 24/7 helpline for claims and medical emergencies.
+Your insurance provider will have a 24/7 helpline for claims and medical emergencies.

 - Embassies and consulates.
-In an emergency, contact the nearest US embassy or consulate.
+In an emergency, contact the nearest UK embassy or consulate.

-Get travel insurance for your vacation to Asia in minutes
+Get travel insurance for your holiday to Asia in minutes

 The travel insurance you take out before you leave performs a vital role in helping to ensure you return with wonderful memories rather than horror stories and debts you could’ve avoided with travel insurance.